spences10/blog.scottspence.me/src/pages/2018/2018-01-01-make-time-for-100doc/index.md

 ### Good luck 👍

 When I finished my last (VBA) contract in October I used that time to fully immerse myself in web development.
-At the time (which was good timing actually)

-I started a build to learn project with two other remote developers, one in Egypt and one in Serbia.
+At the time (which was good timing actually) I started a build to learn project with two other remote developers, one in Egypt and one in Serbia.
 We were all participating in the [Chingu] Voyage, this has been a real eye opener for me and has given me the confidence to get all [my portfolio] projects ready for potential employers to view.

-I got to treat this time as a full time job which my WakaTime stats will attest.
+Whilst taking part in the b2l Chungu project I got to treat this time as a full time job which my WakaTime stats will attest.
 This was one of the triggers for me that I should start applying for jobs as a junior dev.

 <!-- links -->